Jude Waddy

-Jude Michael Waddy (born September 12, 1975) is a former professional American football linebacker who played for two seasons for the Green Bay Packers.
+Jude Michael Waddy (born September 12, 1975) is an American former professional football player who was a linebacker for two seasons with the Green Bay Packers of the National Football League (NFL).
 He was signed by the Packers as an undrafted free agent in 1998.
-He played college football at William & Mary.
+He played college football for the William & Mary Tribe.
 Waddy also played one season for the Berlin Thunder of NFL Europe and the San Diego Chargers of the NFL.

 Post Football

 Waddy lives in Brooklyn, NY and is the founder of PhysiPet LLC, which designs, manufactures, and assembles pet toys.